Why was One Mind at Work started?

+- Our approach is to provide support and guidance to help improve our members’ workplace mental health solutions using the One Mind at Work Charter as a framework for a comprehensive organizational approach to workplace mental health.
 We tailor our approach to what suits you best.
 We can focus internally on advising teams or connecting to experts to help expand or improve workplace mental health support and services.
-We work externally to create platforms for companies to share activities and build up the reputation of the organization as one that is invested and a leader employee mental health.
+We work externally to create platforms for companies to share activities and build their reputation of the organization as one that is invested in the mental health of its employees and a leader in mental health.
 We do not duplicate your EAP programs but rather help create an environment and culture that celebrates neurodiversity and eliminates stigma and discrimination.

 What are some examples of One Mind at Work's approach to helping employers change the way they understand, perceive, and treat mental health in the workplace?

-- Training and assessment tools: One Mind at Work members can perform a free assessment of their organization through our partnership with Total Brain, a mental health and fitness platform (Emotion, Feeling, Cognition and Self-Control) that also includes an unlimited license to access self-care tools for all employees who take the anonymous assessment.
-Members can also gauge their organization’s strengths and gaps across four key areas of workplace mental health (leadership, access, culture, and awareness) through our publicly-available Workplace Mental Health Assessment developed in collaboration with Mental Health America and the American Psychiatric Association Foundation.
-Finally, we are working with the Society for Human Resource Management to develop easily accessible training for managers, to be unveiled later in 2020.
+Training and assessment tools: One Mind at Work members can perform a free assessment of their organization’s strengths and gaps across four key areas of workplace mental health (leadership, access, culture, and awareness) through our publicly-available Workplace Mental Health Assessment developed in collaboration with Mental Health America and the American Psychiatric Association Foundation.

-- Private Slack workspace: Easy access to the most relevant news reports and resources as they emerge through a private, members-only Slack workspace.
+Private Slack workspace: Easily access the most relevant news reports and resources as they emerge through our private, members-only Slack workspace.
 Our access to experts and our broad and deep partnerships in the mental health space allows us to provide members with a fast exchange of information which, in a constantly shifting landscape, is essential to help leaders evaluate and communicate priorities as they relate to employee wellbeing.
 The Slack workspace also creates a unique, seamless channel for member-to-member communication, allowing our members to talk to each other about best practices and lessons learned.

-- Member Portal: Resources, reports, memos, and template communications at your fingertips through our member portal to assist you in working with both external and internal audiences.
+Member Portal: Resources, reports, memos, and template communications are available at your fingertips through our member portal to assist you in working with both external and internal audiences.